1899:

 The Haunted Mansion attraction opens in New Orleans Square

 at Disneyland.
-The grand opening of the attraction is heralded by a promotional blitz
+The public opening of the attraction is heralded by a promotional blitz

 that include the "I Scream" Sundaes sold at Disneyland's Carnation Plaza.
 Madame Leota,

-after Imagineer Leota Toombs (also known as Leota Thomas).
+Imagineer Leota Toombs (also known as Leota Thomas).
+The attraction will have an official grand opening August 12.

 2001: